[3.9] The Bringer of Leech - Blade Flurry -League Starter -Budget-New Player Friendly!

 If at any point you get a good jewel, you can just grab the 1 point jewel on the way to Scion life wheel or any of the 2 pointers.

-Pushing into the 90's - 123 points: If you take this build into the 90's you have options: You can grab jewel nodes, endurance charges that scale well with our easy generation and Immortal Call, Berserking node for 18% attack speed.
+Pushing into the 90's - 114 points: Grab Iron Reflexes and Gladiators Perserverence if you haven't already.
+If you take this build into the 90's you have options: You can grab jewel nodes, frenzy chaarges for damage, endurance charges that scale well with our easy generation and Immortal Call, Berserking node for 18% attack speed.
 By now you should also have currency to afford some gear with enough INT to unspec out of the +30 nodes, if you do I HIGHlY suggest grabbing the Bloodletting node right above Swift Skewering.
 It's global damage reduction against anything you attack and a lot of damage!

 Progress with about 250c invested in gear